Jziumo/OperationsResearch-Library/README.md

-# Linear Programming Coursework
+# Operations Research Library

 Published by Zijin Qin (Jin).

-Zijin's code repertory related to the assignment in the linear programming course (ISE 536, ISE 632).
+This is Jin's code repertory related to the linear programming (ISE 536) and network optimization course (ISE 632).

 ## Update